bmw-software-engineering/lobster/packages/lobster-tool-trlc/README.md

 The `description` marks which field carries the description text that can be optionally included in LOBSTER.

-The tags field identifies the field carrying a tags field.
-In LOBSTER all tags are namespaced, and by default the namespace is "req" as that is generally what you want to do.
+The tags field identifies the field carrying tags.
+In LOBSTER all tags are namespaced, and by default the namespace is "req" as that is generally what you want to do with TRLC.
 But you can change this by including the namespace like so:

 ```
-   tags "franka" = field_name
+   tags "imp" = field_name
 ```
+where `imp` is the namespace for "implementation".

 For tuple types like this one: